-Whether you decide to apply for a teaching job at an existing studio, or approach a gym or recreation center about a possible business partnership, it's important to present a professional appearance, both in person and on paper.
+Whether you decide to apply to teach pole dancing at an existing studio, or approach a gym or recreation center about a possible business partnership, it's important to present a professional appearance, both in person and on paper.

-Now this doesn't mean you need to show up for an interview in a business suit of course!
-What it does mean is that you should present yourself as a competent fitness professional when seeking pole dancing jobs.
+This doesn't mean you need to show up for an interview in a business suit, but what it does mean is that you should present yourself as a competent fitness professional when seeking pole dancing jobs or partnerships.

 Bring a resume with you, and make sure it highlights your relevant qualifications.
 These might include any of the following:

 And while you should be professional in your approach, this doesn't mean you need to be boring!
 Let your natural personality shine through, so the person interviewing you can see what you'll be like in front of a class.

 If you're naturally outgoing, that's great.
 If you're the shy, quiet type you don't need to pretend to be someone you're not, but you may want to really think through your desire to be an instructor.
 Teaching requires you to be "on" while you are in front of the room, and it takes a LOT of energy to keep a group of adults entertained, engaged, and focused all at the same time.

 Other qualities to cultivate in yourself that will likely be seen as an asset when looking for pole dancing jobs are friendliness, helpfulness, a caring attitude, and a positive outlook.

 It's one thing to be able to do something well, but it requires an entirely different skill set to be able to teach that skill to others.
 For this reason, Your Pole Pal is a real fan of the old-fashioned apprenticeship model of learning.

 Whether or not you take formal training in teaching pole dancing, an apprenticeship will give you the opportunity for supervised, on the job training that you just can't get anywhere else.